Do you want to have better, more fulfilling relationships?

 4) It provides space to write notes about your important people, so you can remember all the little details that make them special.

-6) Plus, the app keeps track of all of your completed tasks so that you can remember all the wonderful things you’ve done for and with them!
+6) The app keeps track of your completed tasks so that you can remember all the wonderful things you’ve done for and with your friends and family!